DSD Federal Programs/DCLC Coordinator

-Our Lead Partner, United Way of Salt Lake, in partnership with Davis School District, focuses our Center on "changing the odds" - so every child has the same chance to succeed in school and in life.
-Together with other community partners, we are getting great results and are closing "the academic gap" between children growing up in disadvantaged situations and those that aren't using a collective impact model.
+Our Lead Partner, United Way of Salt Lake, in partnership with Davis School District, focuses our Center on "changing the odds" so every child has the same chance to succeed in school and in life.
+Together with a network of community partners, we are closing "the academic gap" between children growing up in disadvantaged situations and those that aren't using a collective impact model.

-Sometimes it takes a village to raise a child--we connect our local resources or "village" to the schools so our teachers can focus on what they do best--teach.
+We recognize that often times it takes a village to raise a child--we connect our local "village" of resources to schools so that our teachers can focus on what they do best--teach.